 People with CF also can experience problems in the liver because bile, a fluid that helps the body absorb fat, becomes abnormal and thick, blocking small bile ducts in the liver.
 The ducts become inflamed, which leads to scarring.
 Consequently, approximately 10 percent of people with CF develop a condition called CF-associated liver disease (CFLD).

 Because CFLD is difficult to identify in its early stages, doctors need better methods to diagnose it in time to minimize liver damage.
-In an innovative partnership with the National Institutes of Health (NIH), the Foundation is investigating the best methods of screening for the presence of liver disease.
-Researchers in the PUSH study are using ultrasound to see if they can identify biomarkers that would help them detect cirrhosis.
-If they are successful, scientists would be able to study how cirrhosis develops in people with CF and identify potential ways to treat it.
+The Cystic Fibrosis Liver Disease Network, an innovative collaboration between the CF Foundation and the National Institute of Diabetes and Digestive and Kidney Diseases, is conducting several studies investigating the best methods of screening for the presence of liver disease:

 Current Treatments